 SCAD offers accredited B.F.A., M.A. and M.F.A. degrees in preservation design in Savannah and an M.A. degree in historic preservation online via eLearning.

 Many programs at SCAD complement each other, giving you the option to explore multiple majors and diversify your skills.
 Learn how Chuck Chewning (B.F.A., historic preservation and interior design, 1986) used his two degrees to achieve international success.

 SCAD emphasizes collaboration between departments through opportunities like the SCADpad® micro-housing project.
 SCADpad combined students from 12 different fields to reimagine the spaces in which we live.
 The project earned global media attention and the World Architecture News Urban Design Award for its innovations.

 Learn more about the groundbreaking SCADpad project

 "As a professor, I strive to help students discover their own passions and challenge them to set goals that demand their very best.
 Each year, each quarter and each class consistently inspire me through my students' extraordinary accomplishments."Jeffrey Eley | Architectural history professor

 Preservation on an international scale

-Beyond our local preservation projects, SCAD garners continuous recognition for rehabilitation efforts around the world, including the revitalization of the new SCAD Museum of Art in Savannah, Georgia, La Maison Basse in Lacoste, France, and the historic North Kowloon Magistracy in Hong Kong.
+Beyond our Savannah-area preservation projects, SCAD garners continuous recognition for revitalization efforts around the world, including the adaptive use of the new SCAD Museum of Art in Savannah, Georgia; La Maison Basse in Lacoste, France; and the historic North Kowloon Magistracy in Hong Kong.